-Oregon is a fantastically beautiful state, making for excellent road trips and journeys of all kinds of exploration.
-From edgy Portland and the fabulous food scene to quiet Western towns in Central Oregon, the state offers diversity in many different examples of life.
-And when I ponder my favorite destinations in the state, my heart immediately swells at the thought of visiting Joseph, Oregon in the stunning Wallowa Mountains.
+Oregon is a beautiful state, making for excellent road trips and journeys of exploration.
+The state offers diversity in many different examples of life, from edgy Portland and the fabulous food scene to quiet Western towns in Central Oregon.
+And when I ponder my favorite destinations in the state, my heart immediately swells at the thought of visiting Joseph, Oregon, in the stunning Wallowa Mountains.

 For more information on the Nez Perce people, consider exploring Who We Are, a cultural resource website.

-This article highlights all the things to do in Joseph, Oregon including time spent in the beautiful Wallowa Mountains
+This article (updated August 2022) highlights all the things to do in Joseph, Oregon, including the beautiful Wallowa Mountains.

-I spent three nights in Joseph, Oregon on part of a 10-day road trip through the state.
+I spent three nights in Joseph, Oregon, on part of a 10-day road trip through the state.
 My story provides examples of a great long weekend away or as part of an extended itinerary exploring the Pacific Northwest.
-Be sure to read all the way to the bottom of this article, where my interactive map displays favorites in the region, including places to stay.
+Be sure to read to the bottom of this article, where my interactive map displays favorites in the region, including places to stay.

 - The drive to Joseph